 Imagine you have a dog that really enjoys barking at the window whenever it’s raining outside.
 Not necessarily every time, but still quite frequently.
 You also own a sensitive cat that hides under the couch whenever the dog starts barking.
 Again, not always, but she tends to do it often.

-The reason I’m emphasizing the uncertainty of your pets’ responses is that most real-world relationships between events are probabilistic.
+The reason I’m emphasizing the uncertainty of your pets’ actions is that most real-world relationships between events are probabilistic.
 You rarely observe straightforward links like “If X happens, Y happens with complete certainty”.

 To continue the example above, if you’re outside your house and it starts raining, there will be a high probability that the dog will start barking.
 This, in turn, will increase the probability that the cat will hide under the couch.
 You see how information about one event (rain) allows you to make inferences about a seemingly unrelated event (the cat hiding under the couch).

 You can also make the inverse inference.
 If you see the cat hiding under the couch, this will increase the probability that the dog is currently barking.
 And that, in turn, will increase the probability that it’s currently raining.